bitprj/devrel/IMC_WebDev/#Driving_the_car_and_flowing_the_water_with_CSS/blog.md

 ```
 We could set these properties of the objects (e.g. the car and the boat) to make them move.
 The `animation` will gradually change the object from one set of styles to another, as indicated by the codes associated with the `animation-name`.
 This animation will last for the amount of time that you set `animation-duration` to.
 Also, we will use `@keyframes` to create our customized animation.

-The above 6 properties can also be written shortened in 1 line in that order.
+The above six properties can also be written shortened in one line in that order.
 For example,    `animation: example 5s linear 2s infinite alternate;`

 Therefore, for the boat, we will have
 `animation: boat 15s linear infinite;` in the `.boat` , which means the boat will change from one style to another as `@keyframes boat` shows in 15 seconds, and then it will repeat infinite times.